ManisriP/Regeneration/README.md

 Further extraction of genes from each path are extracted from the GUI based on the Reference manual of DREM

-###### Scripts for WGCNA and input file preparation for DREM analysis are available with the script workflow.R
+###### Scripts for WGCNA and input file preparation for DREM analysis are available within the script workflow.R

 ###### "model1.ode" and "model2.ode" correspond to input XPP ode files for mathematical models.